wbkd/awesome-interactive-journalism/README.md

 # Awesome Interactive Journalism
 This list contains best practice examples of data journalism and visualization projects.
-It is not complete.
-You are welcome to contribute.
+What are your favorites?
+Contributers are very welcome.

 ## Maps